podium-zone/podium-app-demo/README.md

 ## Notes
 * Provide your effort to this repository via a pull request from your own feature branch.
-* You will find all resources for the deliverables provided in the `/visual-designs` directory of this repository.
+* You will find all visual designs for these deliverables are provided in the `./visual-designs` directory of this repository.
+* All visual assets (such as custom icons, backgrounds, and SVG's) are already loaded into this repository at ./src/assets/podium-icons.
 * This task allows you to demonstrate your front-end UI building skills and knowledge, there is absolutely no requirement for any data to be real. **All** data items, and user-login authentication can be served from a faked provider-service.
 * It is not 100% required that your demonstation app be written using Angular.
-If you feel you can achieve a more impressive result using React then please do so.
+If you feel you can achieve a more impressive result using Ionic-React then please do so.
 The resulting code you commit to this repository **must** produce, at least, a valid Android Studio **or** iOS XCode project which runs in its default simulator.

 # Deliverables